sfabrizio/dotfiles/README.md

 - Use bash intead zsh.
 - No tmux, instead use `ConEmu` Spliting Features
 - install script: It's the same install entry as in linux but It's doing a fallback to `intall-windows.sh`
-- Use vim instead of NVIM
+- Use vim instead of Nvim
 - Include alias only valid for windows.
 - vim: disable monokai theme, this cause issues on the colors.
-- git: disable diff-so-fabcy, It's not sopported on windows.
+- git: disable diff-so-fancy, It's not sopported on windows.

-### Preview:

 ![windows-terminal](screenshots/windows-terminal.png)